valory-xyz/erc20-token-bridge/README.md

 Deposit has been completed
 ```

-### Withdraw tokens from Ethereum to Polygon where the receiver address matches the sender one
+### Bridging tokens from Ethereum to Polygon where the receiver address matches the sender one

+> :warning: **Warning** <br />
+> It is recommended to start bridging a small amount first to build confidence in the process.

 Required parameters:
 - `-o withdraw`: withdraw operation;